 8.1.
 Licensor provides training and learning sessions on the usage and functionalities of the Software as described on Licensor’s website (hereinafter “Training Courses”).

 8.2.
 Generally, Training Courses are offered as paid services and may be ordered online or by individual communication, e.g. via e-mail.

 8.3.
 The commercial conditions for providing Training Courses and their content are described on Licensor´s website.
 The fees for ordered Training Courses are due as indicated on the invoice.

 8.4.
-To the extent appropriate, all regulations of this General Terms and Conditions apply to Training Courses.
+To the extent appropriate and unless agreed otherwise, all regulations of these General Terms and Conditions apply to Training Courses.

 III.
 Commercial Terms and Conditions 🔗︎

 9.1.
 Licensee may choose between different Subscription Plans.
 All available Subscription Plans (including a description of their respective scopes) are published on Licensor´s website.
 When subscribing to a Subscription Plan Licensee specifies the number of users that are going to use the Software (“Users”).
 Each User will be charged additionally.

 9.2.
 Licensee may subscribe to Subscription Plans in one of the following ways: